EmandM/ts-mock-imports/README.md

 **replaceWith:**

 Requires an object that matches Partial<OriginalType>.
-This argument is an optional shorthand, and the value can be updated using mockMangaer.set().
+This argument is an optional shorthand, and the value can be updated using mockManager.set().

 ---